takuseno/d3rlpy/docs/tips.rst

   from d3rlpy.algos import DQN

   # use batch normalization
-  # this seems to improve performance with discrete action-space
+  # this seems to improve performance with discrete action-spaces
   encoder = DefaultEncoderFactory(use_batch_norm=True)

   dqn = DQN(encoder_factory=encoder,